diegohdk/potter-api-challenge/README.md

 ## See container logs

-The logs will be streamed as with `tail -f`.
+The logs will be streamed with `-f`.

 ```
 npm run docker-logs